Continental Plant Initiates High School Apprentice Program

 Summary

-Continental Plant has launched a new apprenticeship program aimed at over 1,200 high school students in Norfolk, Nebraska, in partnership with the U.S. Department of Labor, the State of Nebraska Office of Apprenticeship, and Norfolk Public Schools.
-This initiative is designed to provide students with hands-on experience in a manufacturing environment, allowing them to develop essential skills while working under supervision in compliance with safety and environmental policies.
+Continental has launched an apprenticeship program designed for over 1,200 local high school students in collaboration with the U.S. Department of Labor, the State of Nebraska Office of Apprenticeship, and Norfolk Public Schools.
+This initiative aims to enhance educational opportunities for students interested in gaining practical experience in a manufacturing environment while pursuing their high school education.

 Why this matters for apprenticeships